iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week10_mapbox/W10_mapbox3.md

 ## 1.5 Mapbox studio for layer visualization and management

 We can do many of the same adding and styling of layers we have been doing through code by adding them onto a map layer in Mapbox studio instead.
+There's less control over interactions, I believe, so it's really only useful for displaying the styled layers.

-In order to do this, go to your Studio and open up a map style like so:
+In order to style layers, go to your Studio and open up a map style like so:
 <p align='center'>
 <img src="../Images/story_mapstyle.png" width="1000">
 </p>